carlosror/afrobarometer_china/README.md

 ## Description

-Exploration of Africans' views on China.
+Exploration of Africans' views on China usig Excel VBA.